 BIOL2042 Biological Sciences Study Abroad.
-There is an opportunity to carry out studies during semester 2 of year 2 at one of several partner universities in Australia.
+There is an opportunity to carry out studies during semester 2 of year 2 at one of several partner universities outside the UK.
 Specific module choices available will be dependent on the university selected and further information should be obtained from the module coordinator.